nobutoba/harmonyzku/background_assignment/submission.md

 Notice that a `require` statement is missing in the `delegate` function, so that anonymous accounts who don't have voting rights may call it.
-**I created a pull request regarding this issue** [here](https://github.com/ethereum/solidity/pull/12956) (status on 2022-04-28: approved).
+**I created a pull request regarding this issue** [here](https://github.com/ethereum/solidity/pull/12956) (status on 2022-05-02: approved).
-Otherwise, the function is carefully written so as to:
+Otherwise, the function is carefully written so as to prevent:

-1. Prevent delegation from accounts who already voted or delegated.
+1. Delegation from accounts who already voted or delegated.
-2. Prevent delegation to an account who has no right to vote.
+2. Delegation to an account who has no right to vote.
-3. Prevent delegation-loop formation from happenning.
+3. Delegation-loop formation from happenning.

 ### B-3.
 Ballot contract with voting period